 Cast: Jared Padalecki, Jensen Ackles, Misha Collins, Mark Sheppard

-Supernatural is a mainstay of The CW’s programming, having debuted in 2005 and currently enjoying its 11th season on the network.
+Supernatural is a mainstay of The CW’s programming, having debuted in 2005 and still going strong on the network.
 The fandom surrounding Sam and Dean Winchester’s battles against otherworldly foes is strong, but rarely reaches out to grab general audience members unless they happen to come across the show at a convention, a random news story, or a Netflix suggestion.
 I managed to get pulled into the whole thing by an unlikely combination of all three.

 Supernatural has maintained a roughly procedural format throughout its 11-season run but has always had an overlaying story arc for each season.
 Horrific creatures, demons, and ghosts abound, and there is more lore, mysticism, and mythology in each episode than you can recall from the whole of your Sunday School classes.
 The characters – main and supporting – run the moral spectrum from angels and gods to witches and demons.
 (It doesn’t hurt that the cast is also very attractive.)
 So if it’s a weekend’s worth of easy binge-watching you’re looking for, turn your gaze on 10 seasons of Supernatural waiting for you right now. – Dave Trumbore